stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/04-using-your-screenlets/01-creating-the-entries-scene.markdown

     Guestbook List Screenlet.

 5. In the storyboard, select the entries scene's view controller.
-In the Identity inspector, set `EntriesViewController` as the Custom Class.
+In the Identity inspector, set `EntriesViewController` as the custom class.

 Nice work!
 The entries scene's view controller now has a class that governs its behavior.
 Now you're ready to put your Screenlets to use.